Screenshot Saturday Tuesday: Jumbo size New Year edition

 Taking slow, deep breaths while watching this from a doodad being made for the Winter Flowjam 2024 game jam:

-Stylish prototyping from Genokids (coming to Steam), with a demo there now):
+Stylish prototyping from Genokids (coming to Steam, with a demo there now):

 And more stylish protyping from this yet-unnamed game: